 - FPA Ambassadors

 - Events, including the FPA Research Series

 The Carleton Advantage

 A distinctive feature of the program includes the opportunity for students to complete a field placement that provides for the development of professional skills and the integration of theoretical knowledge in a practical setting.
-A wide range of placement opportunities are available, including front line work with offenders and victims, with police, crown attorneys and lawyers, and with researchers and policy analysts in criminal justice and crime prevention.
+A wide range of placement opportunities are available, including front line work with criminalized individuals, with victims, crown attorneys and lawyers, and with researchers and policy analysts in criminal justice and crime prevention.